BV-BRC/BV-BRC-Docs/docroot/news/2021/20211222-bv-brc-beta-release.rst

 .. cut::

 The Beta website is designed to allow users to explore, try out features, and provide feedback to the BV-BRC team.
-PATRIC,IRD, and ViPR uses, as well as other bacterial and viral researchers are invited to use the site.
+PATRIC, IRD, and ViPR users, as well as other bacterial and viral researchers, are invited to use the site.
 The Beta website is available from the link below:

 `BV-BRC Beta Website <https://bv-brc.org/>`_

-To aid users in getting started, we have created some introductory help documents, as well as a full set of detailed help:
+To aid users in getting started, we have created some introductory Help documents:
 `BV-BRC Quick Start Guide <../get_started/quick_start.html>`_

 `BV-BRC Data and Functionality Overview (Guide for PATRIC Users) <../get_started/data_functionality_overview.html>`_